n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.dropbox.md

 # Dropbox

-The Dropbox node allows you to automate work in Dropbox, and integrate Dropbox with other applications. n8n has built-in support for a wide range of Dropbox features, including creating, downloading, moving, and copying files and folders.
+Use the Dropbox node to automate work in Dropbox, and integrate Dropbox with other applications. n8n has built-in support for a wide range of Dropbox features, including creating, downloading, moving, and copying files and folders.

 On this page, you'll find a list of operations the Dropbox node supports and links to more resources.